-7 Missing as Deadly California Wildfire Continues to Grow
+7 missing as deadly California wildfire continues to grow

 ‘I can’t believe it’s gone’

-The fire forced many residents to gather belongings and escape in just minutes.
+The fire forced many residents to gather what they could and escape in just minutes.

 “We didn’t think the fire was going to come here, so we didn’t really take things out like everyone else that was scrambling at the last minute to get out when we saw fire on the ridge,” Dominic Galvin said.